By Tim Lambert

 A history of toilets

 Given these horrid conditions it is not surprising that disease was common.
 Life expectancy in cities was low (significantly lower than in the countryside) and infant mortality was very high.
 British cities suffered outbreaks of cholera in 1831-32 and in 1848-49.
 Fortunately the last outbreak finally spurred people into action.
 In the late 19th century most cities dug sewers and created piped water supplies, which made society much healthier.
 Meanwhile in 1842 Joseph Whitworth invented the mechanical street sweeper.

-At the end of the 19th century more than 25% of the population was living at or below subsistence level.
+At the end of the 19th century more than 25% of the population of Britain was living at or below subsistence level.
 Surveys indicated that around 10% were very poor and could not afford even basic necessities such as enough nourishing food.
 Between 15% and 20% had just enough money to live on (provided they did not lose their job or have to take time off work through illness).
 If you had no income at all you had to enter the workhouse.
 The workhouses were feared and hated by the poor.
 They were meant to be as unpleasant as possible to deter poor people from asking the state for help.
 However during the late 19th century workhouses gradually became more humane.